Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 If the character is hit with an attack, their injury worsens by one level (see [2.6 Injuries](#2.6-Injuries)).
 The Incapacitated conditions ends after the character is healed by a successful Medicine check.

-### Wounded
+### Crippled

-When a character recovers from a Deadly Injury, they are Wounded.
+When a character recovers from a Deadly Injury, they are Crippled.
-While a character is Wounded, their Movement Speed is reduced by half.
+While a character is Crippled, their Movement Speed is reduced by half.
-The Wounded condition ends after finishing a satiated Rest (see [2.7 Rest](#2.7-Rest)).
+The Crippled condition ends after finishing a satiated Rest (see [2.7 Rest](#2.7-Rest)).

 ## 2.6 Injuries